Conference room with a large video wall display, wall-mounted cameras, ceiling speakers, and a meeting table.

 Multi-Display Mode

-Multi-display mode allows dividing a video wall into sections to display multiple sources, useful for Zoom and Teams calls, training sessions, or simultaneous content streams in lobbies.
+Multi-display mode for an LCD or LED wall lets you divide a video wall into sections to display multiple sources.
+It is useful for Zoom and Teams calls, training sessions, or simultaneous content streams in lobbies.
 The multi-display design enhances engagement during meetings or training sessions and provides a centralized communication hub for large groups.

 Choosing between LCD and traditional LED video walls involves balancing factors such as pixel pitch, brightness, and scalability against budget and space requirements.
-With the right choice, video walls can transform any environment into a cutting-edge, visually captivating space.
+By taking the time to consider the best choice for your room, video walls can transform any environment into a cutting-edge, visually captivating space.

 Consult a Video Wall Technology Expert